DBremen/DirksWiki/docs/General/Too_soon_old_too_late_smart.md

 The process of building has always been slower and more complicated than that of destruction.

-So here's to the role of time, patience, and reflection in our lives.
+So, here's to the role of time, patience, and reflection in our lives.
 If we believe it is better to build than destroy, better to live and let live, better to be than to be seen, then we might have a chance, slowly, to find a satisfying way through life, this flicker of consciousness between two great silences.